Digital-Preservation-Finland/interfaces-workshop/3-know-your-data.rst

     * Which content type is the most common in the collection?
     * What are the OBJID:s of the preserved resources?

-What information is most relevant for your organization when using the REST API to search and manage the preserved contents?
+What information is the most relevant for your organization when using the REST API to search and manage the preserved contents?

 Finding a specific AIP
 ----------------------